 - Calculating fields to assess molecular interactions

-- Field similarity makes fields useful
+- Field similarity for ligand-based design

 The XED force field calculates excellent electrostatics